jaredbest/output-ptv-vissim-parking-lot-occupancy-to-csv/README.md

    - scriptFile="output-parking-lot-occupancy.py"
    - toTime="INF"

 4. Run a simulation.
-Once the simulation has started, a CSV file is created for each parking lot in the network.
+Once the simulation has started, a CSV file is created for each parking lot in the network and results are written every second.